ACGaming/UniversalTweaks/README.md

     * Allows increasing the Advancement GUI to scale with the screen size
     * Moves the page buttons to in-line with the rest of the GUI instead of hovering significantly
     * Hides page switching buttons when at the maximum/minimum page count
+    * Disables the background fading when hovering over an advancement
 * **Adaptive XP Drops:** Scales dropped experience from entities based on their health
 * **AI Improvements:** Replaces/removes entity AI for improved server performance
 * **Always Eat:** Allows the consumption of food at any time, regardless of the hunger bar